Professor Dorothea Kleine

 Profile

-Dorothea Kleine is Professor in the Geography Department and Research Theme Lead for Data and Digital Innovation at the Institute of Global Sustainable Development (IGSD).
+Dorothea Kleine is Professor in the Geography Department and Director of the Institute for Global Sustainable Development (IGSD).
+She also leads the Research Theme on Data and Digital Innovation at IGSD.

 Professor Kleine’s research investigates sustainable human development, global justice, and the potential role of digital technologies in making progress towards these aims.

-Her research has been supported by ESRC, EPSRC, GCRF, Newton Fund, DFID, DAAD, Zeiss-Stiftung, Studienstiftung (ddV), and the EU.
+Her research has been supported by UKRI, ESRC, EPSRC, GCRF, Newton Fund, DFID, the German Academic Exchange Service DAAD, Robert Bosch Foundation, Zeiss-Stiftung, Studienstiftung (ddV), the Canadian International Development Research Centre (IDRC) and the EU.

 Current roles:

-• Editorial Board Member, The Journal of Consumer Ethics; Information Technologies and International Development; Sustainability
+• Editorial Board Member, The Journal of Consumer Ethics; Information Technologies and International Development

-• Advisory roles for UNCTAD, UNESCO, UNICEF, UNEP, EuropeAid, DFID, GIZ, BMZ, IDRC, private sector organisations (Deutsche Telekom; GSMA) and NGOs.
+• Advisory roles for UNCTAD, ILO, UNESCO, UNICEF, UN-DESA, UNEP, EuropeAid, DFID, GIZ, BMZ, IDRC, private sector organisations (Deutsche Telekom; GSMA) and NGOs.

 Previous roles: